Is your child refusing to poo on the potty?

-Children typically resist having a bowel movement on the toilet, or hold back from going, for these reasons:
+Children typically resist having a bowel movement on the toilet, or hold back from going, for several reasons.

-- Bowel movements take too long to wait for and an active child dislikes having to sit on the potty for the extended length of time.
+- Bowel movements take too long to wait for and an active child dislikes having to sit on the potty for an extended length of time.

 - After being used to the squashed sensation of stool coming out into a diaper, the feeling of letting it loose into the air is unsettling and strange.

 - A child is used to standing or moving during BMs and sitting still on the potty is an uncomfortable change of routine.

 - Your child thinks the stool is part of him and doesn’t understand why he should flush it away.

 - A bad experience, such as being splashed on the bottom with urine or water during a movement, or having a messy accident, causes a child to avoid having it happen again.